Te Bahal: Temples

 The main temple of Te Bahal is on the west side of the courtyard and enclosed by private houses.
-Above the door is a torana dating from 1700 AD and statues of Śāriputra and Maudgalyayana are standing each on one of the sides of the door.
+Above the door is a torana dating from 1700 AD and a statue each of Śāriputra and Maudgalyayana stands on either side of the door.
 Two chaityas stand in front of the building.

 In the centre of the courtyard, opposite the main temple is a second baha shrine, called Bandhudatta Mahavihar.
 There may have been a second bahal there, but only one building is now left.
 It is a one storey brick building, three feet above ground level, with a tile roof.
 There is no torana or any other type of ornaments.

 On the south side of the courtyard is the Sankata Temple.
 This is the most important temple in the courtyard.
 It has two storeys and a metal roof.
 The roof carries a row of five small chaityas.
 The shrine on the ground floor is of Padmapani Lokeshvara and the Sankata shrine is on the first floor.
 Sankata is worshipped by devotees who are seeking protection against bad luck or illness, Buddhists as well as people of other religions.